zrwaite/se101-spaceship/README.md

 -   You can test whether Typescript is installed by running `npm run compile` to compile the TypeScript code into JavaScript.
 -   To code in TypeScript, use `npm run dev` to compile your code whenever you save a Typescript file, or `tsc --watch`, for live updating.

+<h3 id='2.5'>2.5: Understand the Console</h3>

+(Skip this if you know about the console)

+For the purposes of this project, the Javascript console is where you do your debugging.
+First you need to know how to open the console, which is part of your browser.
+In Google Chrome (or Edge or Firefox), if you're on Mac, `CMD+ALT+J` should open it, and on Windows `CTRL+SHIFT+J` should do the trick.
+Otherwise, google how :).

+There are two main ways to use the console, both for the purpose of debugging:
+-   _Logging._ If you type `console.log("some text")` anywhere in your code, you will see the message in the console exactly when that code executes.
+It's most commonly used as in `console.log(variable_you_want_to_know)` or `console.log("does this execute before the error?")`.
+-   _Breakpoints._ Type `debugger` anywhere in your code, and run it.
+Whenever that line is run, your browser (at least, Chrome) will pause and let you step slowly through its execution.
+This is considered a better debugging method, but we recommend starting with `console.log()` if you are new.

 <h2 id='3'>3: Objectives</h2>

 <h3 id='3.1'>3.1: Project Goal</h3>